irusri/geniesys/docs/user/blast.md

 <strong>Basic Usage</strong>

-Simply paste your sequence (with or without a FASTA header) into the Query Sequence input text box.
-Alternative you can retrieve a transcript sequence by entering a gene ID into the Load example text box, or you can upload a sequence file (Less than 100 MB) using the upload file function.
-Having used one of these input options, click and select the desired dataset from the lists of available BLAST databases.
-Finally click the BLAST! button at the bottom of the page.
+Paste your sequence (with or without a FASTA header) into the query input text box.
+Transcript sequence can be extracted by type in a gene ID into the Load example text box or upload a sequence file (Less than 100 MB)with the upload file function.
+Then click and select the desired dataset from the lists of available BLAST databases and click the BLAST!
+Button at the bottom of the page.

-PlantGenIE BLAST uses standard default NCBI BLAST options.
+BLAST plugin uses standard default NCBI BLAST options.
 However users can change the following advanced options:
 <table>
 <thead>
 <tr>